HDFGroup/hdf-rest-api/GroupOps/POST_Group.rst

 root
 ^^^^
-The root group of the domain which the group was created in.
+The UUID of the root group for the domain which the group was created in.

 attributeCount
 ^^^^^^^^^^^^^^